james-stevens/xscreensaver-suspend/README.md

 # xscreensaver-suspend

-Watch `xscreensaver` and suspend the PC <N> seconds after screen power down
+Watch `xscreensaver` and suspend the PC 30mins after screen power down

 There's prob a better way to do this, but I couldn't find it.